1. Warren Hastings was the first ___________.

 Explanation: Hastings secured alliances with the Nizam and Marathas against Haidar Ali.

-57. The Second Anglo-Mysore War (1780–1784) began due to:
+57. The Second Anglo-Mysore War (1780–1784) began due to___________.

 A) French intervention